techievee/ethash-mining-pool/www/README.md

 ### Configuration Documentation- Applies to all brnanches

 Configuration is actually simple, just read it twice and think twice before changing defaults.
+You need only replace 192.168.0.200 to your IP or DNS

 ```javascript
 /* jshint node: true */